timorunge/aliyun-oss-downloader/README.md

       --createDestinationDir     Create the (local) destination directory if not existing --destinationDir string    The (local) destination directory
-      --disableTLS               Use a HTTP connection instead of a HTTP over TLS (HTTPS) connection --exclude strings          If a object is containing the string(s) it will be excluded from the download; can be called multiple times
-  -h, --help                     help for aliyun-oss-downloader
+      --disableTLS               Use a HTTP connection instead of a HTTP over TLS (HTTPS) connection --exclude string           Regex for excluding items from the download -h, --help                     help for aliyun-oss-downloader
       --marker string            The marker to start the download --maxKeys int              The amount of objects which are fetched in a single request (default 250)